jcame/WholeGenomeAssembly/README.md

 Make sure you have install the following dependencies:
 - trimmomatic (Only if hybrid assembly will be used)
-- seqkit (Only if hybrid assembly will be used)
 - bbmap (Only if hybrid assembly will be used)
 - fastq-pair (Only if hybrid assembly will be used)
 - spades (Only if hybrid assembly will be used)